-Annuities have been around since the Roman Empire.
-But many investors still find them confusing due to the range of options available and the associated fees.
+Annuities have been around since the Roman Empire, but many investors still find them confusing due to the range of options available and the associated fees.
 These financial products can provide a guaranteed stream of retirement income, along with other potential benefits.

-One of the top concerns of most retirees, wealthy or not, is that they will outlive their savings.
-A longevity annuity (also called an advanced life deferred/delayed annuity) can provide some peace of mind.
+One of the top concerns of most retirees is that they will outlive their savings.
+A longevity annuity — also called an advanced life deferred/delayed annuity — can provide some peace of mind.
 Payouts do not begin until the annuitant (the person buying the annuity) reaches a certain age, typically around 80.
-After that, the annuity pays guaranteed periodic income for life.
+After that, the annuity pays guaranteed income for life.

 The downside?
-If you die prior to reaching the minimum payout age, your beneficiaries get nothing.
+If the annuitant dies prior to reaching the minimum payout age, their beneficiaries get nothing.

 Hybrid long-term care annuities combine the features of a fixed annuity with a long-term care rider.
 These annuities have become more popular in recent years as standalone long-term care insurance premiums have jumped and many insurers are no longer willing to offer traditional long-term care policies.

 The hybrid long-term care annuity takes a regular deferred fixed annuity with a fixed interest rate, but uses a portion of the interest earnings to fund a long-term care rider.

 This type of annuity benefits both annuitants (who may always withdraw the funds at a later date) as well as beneficiaries.
 If the annuitant ends up not using the long-term care rider, the annuity may be bequeathed, bypassing probate.